-ubermichael asked: Would Europe have been better off without the Euro as a shared currency in the current financial crisis?
+ubermichael said: Would Europe have been better off without the Euro as a shared currency in the current financial crisis?
 Would it even have happened if each country was still on its own currency and could print its way out of the mess?

 Ooooh, this is a tricky question!